 About

-I’m a totally blind queer poet, currently trapped in Oklahoma with aspirations of living just about anywhere else.
-I’m a radical leftist, a horror fanatic, a crazy cat lady, a voracious bookworm, a bad but enthusiastic gardener, and a good daydreamer, and I’m a big fan of podcasts, water, birds, autumn, and breakfast food.
+I’m Daisy Lark (she/her), a totally blind radical leftist queer poet whose primary sources of dopamine are horror movies and acquiring new books, currently trapped in Oklahoma with aspirations of living just about anywhere else.
+A crazy cat lady, a voracious bookworm, a bad but enthusiastic gardener, and a good daydreamer.
 A half-serious witch and a wholly serious devotee of excavating joy from the mundanities of life, I exist at the intersection of shimmer and simmer, rapture and rage.

-I have been published in Corvid Queen and Lavender Review, and I also write a weekly newsletter called Keep Hoping Machine Running.
+I have been published in Corvid Queen and Lavender Review, and I used to write a weekly newsletter, now defunct but you can read the archive at Keep Hoping Machine Running.